asemic-horizon/stanton/README.md

     bluebox.sample(n_samples)
     bluebox.plot()
     bluebox.to_excel()

- This will produce histograms and an Excel spreadsheet with summary statistics for all input and output variables, the full sample of random inputs and corresponding outputs, and histogram sheets that can be used to produce graphics.

 (*Note that realistically you should be sampling ~1K for this problem size and  ~10K for any kind of complex sheet with >5 random inputs*).